MicrosoftDocs/dynamics-365-customer-engagement/ce/edw/indexes-database-not-consistent.md

 author: Mattp123
 ms.author: matp
 ---
-# Indexes on the Microsoft Dynamics 365 database are not consistent
+# Indexes on the Microsoft Dynamics 365 for Customer Engagement database are not consistent

 ## Cause